kovacsv/assimpjs/README.md

 # assimpjs

 The [emscripten](https://emscripten.org) interface for the [assimp](https://github.com/assimp/assimp) library.
-It runs entirely in the browser, and allows you to import 40+ 3D file formats and access the result in JSON format.
+It runs entirely in the browser, and allows you to import 40+ 3D file formats and access the result in JSON or glTF format.
 This is not a full port of assimp, but an easy to use interface to access it's functionality.

 [Check out the live demo here!](http://kovacsv.github.io/assimpjs)